yizhoucc/active_learning_irl/readme.md

 some math proofs

+achieve near identical performance as QUEST, a proven opitmal method in psychophysics tasks.

-# proposal
+# Proposal

-## intro
+## Introduction

-### background
+### Background
-based on the idea of inverse rational control. inverse rational control is a subset of inverse reinforcement learning, where we assume the subject or agnet to be suboptimal but still rational. generally, the suboptimality comes from wrong assumptions of the actual task dynamics and control preferrences. it can also comes from biological limitations such as represetnation and computation cost, so far we havent model that in the current version of irc. comparing to the other irl methods, irc has 3 benifits in neuroscience/cognition field.
+Based on the idea of inverse rational control (IRC), we can assume the subject or agent to be suboptimal but still rational.
+The suboptimality generally comes from wrong assumptions of the actual task dynamics and control preferences.
+It can also come from biological limitations such as representation and computation cost, but this has not been modeled in the current version of IRC.
+When compared to other inverse reinforcement learning methods, IRC has three benefits in the neuroscience/cognition field.
-1, we do not assume subjects to be near optimal. instead, we assume they are rational and have individual differences.
+First, we do not assume subjects to be near optimal but rather rational with individual differences.
-2, irc infers latent assumption, instead of a hard to inteprate reward function and policy.
+Second, IRC infers latent assumptions instead of a hard-to-interpret reward function and policy.
-3, irc handels complex problems, whereas some inverse optimal control methods achieves 1 and 2 but can only be applied to simple problems.
+Third, IRC can handle complex problems, while some inverse optimal control methods achieve the first two benefits but can only be applied to simple problems.

-### goal that we try to achieve.
-however, limitations exist.
+### Goal
+However, there are some limitations to inverse rational control (IRC) that need to be considered.

-first, irc relies on solving the pomdp in the reverse order, which often involves sampling and marginalization. the inverse model is not pre exposed to the samples, and we have to do this for each piece of data to evaulate the likelihood. this brings up efficiency concerns. second, the irc needs quite a lot of data to startin running. for one trial data, we wont be able update our theta estimation in a meaningful way. this is near random exploration.
+Firstly, IRC relies on solving the partially observable Markov decision process (POMDP) in the reverse order, which often involves sampling and marginalization.
+The inverse model is not pre-exposed to the samples, and we have to do this for each piece of data to evaluate the likelihood.
+This brings up efficiency concerns.

+Secondly, IRC needs quite a lot of data to start running.
+For one trial data, we won't be able to update our theta estimation in a meaningful way.
+This is similar to random exploration.

-### proposed way.
+### Proposed way
-here i propose a potential upgrade to solve these 2 problems. i believe the fundamental problems is the sampling. we use the likelihood function and the current actual data to check if the current theta estimation reproduces samples that are similar to the actual data. in other words, sharing similar pattern. if we have a model that learns the pattern of this theta estimation ahead of time, we can direclty evaluate the likelihood without doing more samples. importantly, we will be able to select the best task to better infer the theta. if there exists such a model that takes the trajectory time series input and output to inferred theta, the model should twist the hidden representation of the trajectory manifold into a uniform grid theta and phi, and there exists a recurrent submodel that holds a represetntaion of the times series. using this submodel, we can embed the trial data, and calculate the information content of theta offered by a task phi. selecting a max information task phi could potentially accerate the irc. if we think the inverse problem as a learning problem. we will find the subject is the enviorment and experimenters are the agent, trying to build a subject model (like the world model in dreamer rl) from the interactions. most previous methods assume the data is precollected, in the replay buffer, so its like the agent is passively learning not actively explore in this setup. however, we know that from rl, once the agent develops some kind of inaccurate imaginary world model, active learning is almost a must to learn efficiently. here, i believe for this inverse problem, we are not start from scratch, and active learning can greatly accerate things. in summary of this new approach, we use the network inference as inverse (likelihood funciton) and update the estimation of theta (baysien optimization), and solve a smaller optimization problem to select the best phi in terms of information. we to thsese two steps iteratively till converge.
+Here, I propose a potential upgrade to solve these two problems.
+I believe the fundamental problem is sampling.
+We currently use the likelihood function and the actual data to check if the current theta estimation reproduces samples that are similar to the actual data.
+This process is inefficient since we have to evaluate the likelihood for each piece of data.

+To address this, we can use a model that learns the pattern of the theta estimation ahead of time.
+This way, we can directly evaluate the likelihood without doing more samples.
+Additionally, with this model, we will be able to select the best task to better infer the theta.
+This model should take the trajectory time series input and output the inferred theta.
+The model will twist the hidden representation of the trajectory manifold into a uniform grid theta and phi.
+There exists a recurrent submodel that holds a representation of the time series.
+Using this submodel, we can embed the trial data and calculate the information content of theta offered by a task phi.
+Selecting a max information task phi could potentially accelerate the IRC.

+If we think of the inverse problem as a learning problem, we can view the subject as the environment and experimenters as the agent, trying to build a subject model (like the world model in Dreamer RL) from the interactions.
+Most previous methods assume that the data is precollected in the replay buffer, so it's like the agent is passively learning and not actively exploring in this setup.
+However, we know from RL that once the agent develops an inaccurate imaginary world model, active learning is almost a must to learn efficiently.
+Here, I believe that for this inverse problem, we are not starting from scratch, and active learning can greatly accelerate the learning process.

+In summary of this new approach, we use the network inference as the inverse (likelihood function) and update the estimation of theta (Bayesian optimization), and solve a smaller optimization problem to select the best phi in terms of information.
+We perform these two steps iteratively until convergence.

-# methods
+# Methods

-## notations
+## Notations

 - $^*$ stands for actual data/ground truth data
 - $\hat{}$ stands for estimations